 - The biggest guilt I feel is that I no longer bring any money into the household.

-I expect there are many of you out there who then feel guilty because you do work to help with the income but then you don’t spend as much time with your children, but at the end of the day you are securing a better future for them.
+I expect there are many of you out there who then feel like a guilty parent because you do work to help with the income but then you don’t spend as much time with your children, but at the end of the day you are securing a better future for them.

 How do you get through all of this?